 Ngawang Namgyal named the location “Wangdue Phodrang” while searching for the perfect spot to build a dzong to defend against invasions from the south.
 He named the dzong “Wangdi’s Palace” after encountering a boy named Wangdi playing beside the river.

-There are three paved roads in Wangdue Phodrang.
-The Lateral Road enters from the west at Dochu Pass, crosses the Sankosh River Dzongkha: Puna Tsang Chhu) at Wangdue Phodrang Dzong, and continues east to Trongsa.
-One spur road heads north from Wangdue Phodrang to Punakha Dzong and slightly beyond.
+There are three paved roads in Wangdue.
+The Lateral Road enters from the west at Dochu Pass, and crosses the Sankosh River (Dzongkha: Puna Tsang Chhu) at Wangdue Phodrang Dzong, and continues east to Trongsa.
+One spur road heads north from Wangdue to Punakha Dzong and slightly beyond.
 This becomes the footpath to Gasa.

-A second spur departs the Lateral Road near the Pele Pass halfway between Wangdi and Tongsa, traveling south a short distance to Gangteng Monastery and the Phobjikha Valley, where rare black-necked cranes may be found.
+From the Lateral Road near Pele Pass, the second spur branches off and heads south for a brief distance to reach Gangteng Monastery and the Phobjikha Valley, where visitors can potentially spot rare black-necked cranes.

 Wangdue Phodrang Dzong Wangdue Phodrang Dzong is a fortress located in the district and is a popular tourist attraction.
 Zhabdrung Ngawang Namgyal, the unifier of Bhutan, constructed the dzong in 1638.
 He designed it to defend against invasions from the south and to function as a religious and administrative center.

 Wangdue district is a great destination for those interested in Bhutanese culture and history.
 With its ancient dzongs, beautiful monasteries, and picturesque landscapes, the district offers something for everyone.
 Visitors can explore the district’s rich cultural heritage, enjoy its natural beauty, and spot the rare black-necked crane.